Computation Against a Neighbour: Addressing Large-Scale Distribution and Adaptivity with Functional Programming and Scala: Background and Motivation

 In this section, we recap Aggregate Computing (\Cref{background:ac}) and its formal embodiment into a computational model based on a \emph{field} abstraction (\Cref{background:fc}), as a response to the need of engineering the collective adaptive behaviour of large-scale distributed and physically situated systems.
+Then, we describe how Aggregate Computing can be used to express the paradigmatic example of self-healing channels (\Cref{sec:background:example}), to give an early idea of how the approach works and its main benefits (e.g., composability).
+Finally, we motivate the work developed in this paper in terms of goals, decisions, and technical challenges (\Cref{sec:motivation-detail}).